Ford Cargo: Ford Cargo (Americas)

 In late 1985, for the 1986 model year, Ford introduced the Cargo as part of its United States commercial truck range.
 Intended to replace the long-running C-Series cabover (largely unchanged since 1957) the Cargo was gradually phased in alongside its predecessor, slotted below the larger CL-9000 semitractor.
-For the first time, a commercial Ford truck sold in the United States was assembled outside of Louisville, Kentucky, with production sourced from Brazil.
-For the 1991 model year, production was moved to the Kentucky Truck Plant in Louisville, Kentucky.
-Following the 1997 sale of the Ford heavy-truck line to Freightliner, production of the Cargo shifted to Freightliner, where it was marketed and sold under the Freightliner FC and Sterling SC brand names through 2007.
-The Freightliner & Sterling Cargo were made by Freightliner in Mt.
+Production of the model line was sourced from Brazil, making the Cargo the first American-market commercial Ford truck assembled outside of Louisville, Kentucky.
+Following the retirement of the C-Series, production of the American-market Cargo was relocated to the Kentucky Truck Plant in Louisville, Kentucky for 1991.

+Alongside the larger Louisville/Aeromax, the Cargo was included as part of the 1997 sale of the Ford heavy-truck line to Freightliner, who renamed it the Freightliner FC and Sterling SC Cargo.
+Production of the Freightliner/Sterling Cargo was relocated to a Freightliner facility in Mt.
 Holly, North Carolina.
-The Freightliner & Sterling Cargo were discontinued after the 2007 model year.
+Nearly unchanged (except for badging), the FC/SC Cargos were produced through the 2007 model year.